Surrogate Modeling of Urban Boundary-Layer Flow: Conclusion

 \section{Conclusion}

-This study examined the accuracy and computational efficiency of two ML-based surrogate models for the prediction of flow with arbitrary approaching wind angle over an array of cuboids.
-The first model is based on the KNN approach, a traditional ML technique, whereas the second is a more advanced MLP model.
-Both models aim at approximating the mapping
+In this study, we proposed an MLP-based surrogate model for predicting flow statistics with arbitrary approaching wind angles over an array of surface-mounted cubes.
+The MLP model aimed to approximate the mapping